Symplectic rational homology ball fillings of Seifert fibered spaces: Seifert fibered spaces with

 Recall from the introduction that any tight contact structure on these manifolds comes from Legendrian surgery on a Legendrian link realizing the link in Figure~\ref{fig:plumbing}.
 In Figure~\ref{fig:e0lm2} we give two other surgery presentations of the Seifert fibered space that we will need below.
 They are all related by slam dunk operations.

 We begin with a preliminary result.
-Recall from the introduction that a contact structure on $Y(e_0;r_1,r_2,r_3)$ is called consistent if all the Legendrian knots in a Legendrian surgery diagram realizing Figure~\ref{fig:plumbing} for the contact structure are stabilized in the same way.
-If a contact structure is not consistent, we call it \dfn{inconsistent}. \begin{proposition} If $\xi$ is an inconsistent contact structure on $Y(e_0;r_1,r_2,r_3)$ with $e_0\leq -3$, then it is not symplectically filled by a rational homology ball. \end{proposition} \begin{proof} Suppose $(Y(e_0;r_1,r_2,r_3),\xi)$ has a rational homology ball symplectic filling $X$.
+Recall from Definition~\ref{m-consistent} that a contact structure on $Y(e_0;r_1,r_2,r_3)$ is called consistent if all the Legendrian knots in a Legendrian surgery diagram realizing Figure~\ref{fig:plumbing} for the contact structure are stabilized in the same way.
+If a contact structure is not consistent, we call it \dfn{inconsistent}.

+\begin{proposition} If $\xi$ is an inconsistent contact structure on $Y=Y(e_0;r_1,r_2,r_3)$ with $e_0\leq -3$, then $(Y, \xi)$ is not filled by a symplectic rational homology ball. \end{proposition} \begin{proof} Suppose $(Y(e_0;r_1,r_2,r_3),\xi)$ has a rational homology ball symplectic filling $X$.
 We show below that there is a mixed torus $T$ such that any $e$-splitting associated to $T$ will result in either (1) $S^3$ and the connected sum of three lens spaces, (2) $S^3$ and the connected sum of a lens space and another Seifert fibered space $Y(e_0;r_1', r'_2, r'_3)$ where two of the $r_i'$ agree with $r_i$, (3) a lens space and another Seifert fibered space as in (2), or (4) two lens spaces.
 By Remark~\ref{disconnected} we see that Theorem~\ref{splittingthm} gives fillings $X_1$ and $X_2$ of the components of the $e$-splitting.
-Since both of the components of the $e$-splitting are rational homology spheres, a simple homology computations shows that neither can bound a rational homology $S^1$.
+Since both of the components of the $e$-splitting are rational homology spheres, a simple homology computation shows that neither can bound a rational homology $S^1$.
 Thus by Remark~\ref{homologyofsplitting} the filling $X$ could not have existed.